QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Methodology

-To address the multi-dimensional nature of requirements quality, we adopt a role-based multi-agent architecture comprising six distinct roles: five quality-specialized agents and one orchestration role (Table~\ref{tab:agent_roles}).
+To address the multi-dimensional nature of requirements quality, we adopt a role-based multi-agent framework comprising six distinct roles: five quality-specialized agents and one orchestration role (Table~\ref{tab:agent_roles}).
 The quality-specialized agents represent core non-functional concerns: Safety, Efficiency, Sustainability, Trustworthiness, and Responsibility, while a dedicated Orchestrator coordinates these agents and integrates their outputs.

 The five specialized agents are instantiated using a shared LLM backbone but are functionally isolated through dedicated system prompts.
-Each prompt comprises three components: (1)~a role definition specifying the quality dimension and prioritization criteria; (2)~a chain-of-thought (CoT) task instruction directing the agent to analyze input, identify quality-relevant concerns, and formulate requirements; and (3)~an output schema enforcing JSON-structured requirements with fields for goal ID, description, quality dimension, KAOS level, and rationale.
+Each prompt comprises three components: (1)~a role definition specifying the quality dimension and prioritization criteria; (2)~a chain-of-thought task instruction directing the agent to analyze input, identify quality-relevant concerns, and formulate requirements; and (3)~an output schema enforcing JSON-structured requirements with fields for goal ID, description, quality dimension, KAOS level, and rationale.
 All agents use zero-shot prompting.

 The selection of these five quality dimensions is grounded in the ISO/IEC 25010 SQuaRE (Systems and Software Quality Requirements and Evaluation) quality model~\cite{square}, which defines a hierarchical taxonomy of eight product quality characteristics.
 Safety and Reliability correspond to the Reliability and Safety characteristics of ISO 25010; Efficiency maps to Performance Efficiency; Trustworthiness subsumes the Security characteristic; and Responsibility captures Maintainability and compliance-oriented aspects formalized in recent extensions for AI systems~\cite{responsibility}.
-The Sustainability (Green) dimension, while not explicitly present in the original standard, reflects the growing consensus on green software~\cite{green} and has been proposed as an extension in recent literature~\cite{quality}.
-This grounding ensures principled, non-overlapping agent decomposition with established measurement criteria, in contrast to MARE and iReDev, which do not ground their decompositions in an explicit quality standard.
+The Sustainability (Green) dimension, while not explicitly present in the original standard, reflects the growing consensus on green software~\cite{green} and has been proposed as an extension in recent literature~\cite{intro_5}.
+This grounding ensures principled, non-overlapping agent decomposition with established measurement criteria.
+We note that MARE and iReDev adopt different decomposition strategies (by engineering task and knowledge role, respectively), which serve complementary purposes but do not target quality-dimension coverage.